Acetyl CoA Metabolic Routes Chart

 Picture_Acetyl CoA Metabolic Routes from Central Metabolism Hub

-Acetyl CoA in Central Metabolism flow chart
+Acetyl CoA Metabolic Routes on the Central Metabolism Hub

 Note: The following text (in quotations below) was generated with Google Gemini: